 They are seldom spotted on walls or in cabinets and furniture.

-How to Get Rid of Cockroaches in Florida
+How to Deal with Cockroaches in Florida

 Thoroughly Clean Your House

-Another thing they look out for is moisture; hence the drains and sinks are such a common choice for the cockroaches.
+Another thing they look out for is moisture; hence the drains and sinks are a common choice for the cockroaches.

 You need to keep your house clean and dry all the time to make your place as inhospitable for them as possible.